NETWAYS/gitlab-training/day1/05_Branching/02_head_smart_pointers.md

     @@@ Sh
     $ git show HEAD~1

 !SLIDE smbullets
-# Branches and "smart pointers"
+# Branches and "HEAD"

-`feature/docs` as branch name also points to the latest commit.
+Branch names are also pointers to their respective latest commit.

-You don't need to change branches to
+This means, you don't need to change branches to

 * Show different branch histories
 * Show specific commits where you don't know the commit id